the 1619 project

 - Students must “understand how the free enterprise system drives technological innovation and its application in the marketplace,” and “explain why a free enterprise system of economics developed in the new nation, including minimal government intrusion, taxation, and property rights.”

 If a textbook didn’t meet these standards, it wouldn’t be published.
 These books were due to circulate in Fall of 2015, and would stay in circulation for at least a decade.
 So, again, why does this matter?
 We were able to get our hands on a grade school history book from 1985, a high school history book from 1995, and one from 2015, all by McGraw Hill, one of the biggest publishers of textbooks in this country.
 In each text, America became more benevolent on matters involving racial divide and slavery, for example.
-The latter of these references described America as a collection of immigrants represented by colored grids on a map (to illustrate where certain migration patterns congregated), a photo of which went viral with a Black Texan student, Coby Burren, sent an SMS message to his mother tsharing the lesson from that day.
+The latter of these references described America as a collection of immigrants represented by colored grids on a map (to illustrate where certain migration patterns congregated), a photo of which went viral when a Black Texan student, Coby Burren, sent an SMS message to his mother sharing the lesson from that day.

 Black populations were represented by purple grids with the single-sentence explanation, “The Atlantic Slave Trade between the 1500s and 1800s brought millions of workers from Africa to the southern United States to work on agricultural plantations.”
 Social Studies/ History textbooks would have our children believing African slaves were merely immigrants and dedicated workers.